MegaManSec/GixyNG/docs/en/plugins/stale_dns_cache.md

 ---
-title: "Stale DNS records used in proxy_pass"
+title: "Outdated/stale cached DNS records used in proxy_pass"
-description: "Detects proxy_pass targets that may keep using outdated IP addresses because hostnames are only resolved at startup.
-Use a resolver-based proxy_pass (variables) or upstream server ... resolve with a shared zone so DNS TTLs are respected."
+description: "Detects proxy_pass targets that may keep using cached, stale/outdated IP addresses because hostnames are only resolved at startup.
+Use a resolver-based proxy_pass (variables) or upstream server ... resolve with a shared zone so DNS TTLs are respected/honored."
 ---

-# [stale_dns] Stale DNS records used in proxy_pass
+# [stale_dns_cache] Outdated/stale cached DNS records used in proxy_pass

 ## What this check looks for

-This plugin flags `proxy_pass` configurations where NGINX will resolve a hostname once (on startup or reload) and then keep using that IP address even if DNS changes later.
+This plugin detects risky `proxy_pass` and `upstream` configurations where NGINX can keep using stale/outdated DNS cache entries, causing requests to be routed to the wrong upstream IP addresses.

-It mainly catches two patterns:
+GixyNG's `stale_dns_cache` mainly catches two patterns:

-- `proxy_pass` points at a literal hostname (not an IP, not a unix socket), for example `proxy_pass https://api.example.com;`
+- `proxy_pass` points at a literal hostname, for example `proxy_pass https://api.example.com;`,
-- `proxy_pass` points to an `upstream`, and one or more `server` entries inside that upstream are hostnames without `resolve`
+- `proxy_pass` points to an `upstream`, and one or more `server` entries inside that `upstream` are hostnames without the `resolve` option.

-It intentionally ignores:

-- unix sockets (`unix:`)
-- literal IPv4/IPv6 addresses
-- localhost-style names (`localhost`, `ip6-localhost`, and `*.localhost`)

 ## Why this is a problem

-By default, a hostname in `proxy_pass` or an upstream `server` is resolved during config load, and NGINX will keep using those IP addresses until the next reload.
-If the backend IP address of that host ever changes, NGINX will keep sending traffic to the stale address.
+By default, NGINX does not automatically honor DNS TTL values for upstream hostnames.
+Unless otherwise configured, it resolves upstream hostnames once at startup, then continues using the same resolved IP addresses until NGINX is reloaded or restarted; even if the DNS records change in the meantime.
+That behavior can lead to traffic being sent to an unintended host and data being exchanged with the wrong upstream.

 If you want NGINX to re-resolve names at runtime, you have to opt into it using either:

 - variables in `proxy_pass` plus a configured `resolver`, or
-- `upstream` servers with the `resolve` parameter plus a configured `resolver` and a shared `zone`.
+- `upstream` servers with the `resolve` parameter plus a configured `resolver` and a shared `zone` (available in NGINX Open Source starting 1.27.3; previously NGINX Plus only).

 ## Bad configuration